gu-ortiz/gu-ortiz/README.md

 ### Here's some information about me:

 💬 I’m a 20 year old brazilian student who lives in Florianópolis.<br>
-💻 Developing web projects with ReactJS and Javascript.<br>
+💻 Developing projects with Javascript and Python.<br>
 ⚽ Love to watch and play soccer (and I support Internacional).<br>
 🌎 I want to travel around the world.<br>
 🌱 Currently working on myself.<br>